Chemical Emergencies

 or damage.

-the time you are exposed reduces your risk of injury from breathing toxic
+the time you are exposed reduces your risk of injury from breathing

 chemicals.
 Some chemicals may ignite or explode.

-Stay away from the spilled substance and avoid touching it.
-If you
+- Stay away from the spilled substance and avoid

 are not sure of a substance or its effects, wait for authorities on the

-scene to advise you of proper medical care or attention to minimize injury.
+scene to advise you of proper medical care or attention to minimize

 mouth with a cloth while leaving the area.
-Many chemicals can damage
+Many chemicals can

 breathing passages.

-Stay away from accident victims until the hazardous material has been
+- Stay away from accident victims until the

 identified.
-Once a substance has been identified and authorities indicate
+Once a substance has been identified and

-it is safe to go near victims, you can move victims to fresh air and call
+it is safe to go near victims, you can move victims to fresh air and

 for emergency medical care.
 Remove contaminated clothing and shoes and

 place them in a plastic bag.
-Cleanse victims who have come in contact with
+Cleanse victims who have come in contact

 chemicals by immediately pouring cold water over the skin or eyes with